Skip to content

 HTTP resilience

-Polly v8 via Microsoft.Extensions.Http.Resilience — retry, circuit breaker, timeout, hedging — applied to every named HttpClient in the kit.
+Polly v8 via Microsoft.Extensions.Http.Resilience — retry, circuit breaker, timeouts — opt-in per HttpClient with the kit's AddHeroResilience extension.

 views 0 Last updated